Comparisons12 min read

 Fidelity makes the most sense if:

-• You're building a long-term retirement portfolio and want to minimize costs obsessively.
+• You're building a long-term retirement portfolio and want to keep costs ridiculously low.
 Those ZERO funds compound that advantage every single year for decades.

-• You're a beginner or casual investor who wants a clean, straightforward experience without getting lost in trading tools you'll never use.
+• You're a beginner or casual investor looking for a clean, straightforward experience without getting lost in trading tools you'll never use.

-• You need a cash management account that actually functions as a real checking account — Fidelity's version is arguably the best non-bank banking option out there, and it's weirdly underrated.
+• You need a cash management account that actually functions as a real checking account — Fidelity's version is honestly the best non-bank banking option out there.

 • You're using a robo-advisor and don't want to pay fees on smaller balances.
 Fidelity Go's free tier under $25K is genuinely hard to beat.